This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Eugenol is also known for its antiseptic properties, while other antioxidants found in allspice oil are capable of scavenging free radicals.
 These are two reasons why applying allspice oil to the skin when mixed with a carrier oil (perform a skin patch test first) can help boost skin health.

 The great thing about using spices in baked goods and other recipes is that they boost the taste while keeping sugar and calories low.
-Good-quality spices, such as allspice, ginger and cinnamon, can be added to healthy recipes for cookies, muffins, breads, oatmeal, etc., to help you cut back on other less-healthy ingredients.
+High-quality spices, such as allspice, ginger and cinnamon, can be added to healthy recipes for cookies, muffins, breads, oatmeal, etc., to help you cut back on other less-healthy ingredients.

-Allspice is sometimes used to make herbal teas and infusions that can help reduce digestive symptoms, such as gas, cramps and bloating.
+Allspice is sometimes used to make herbal teas and infusions that can help reduce digestive symptoms, such as gas, nausea, cramps and bloating.
 It’s also recommended for women dealing with menstrual discomfort.

 You’ll sometimes find this oil in massage blends that can be applied to the abdomen, in aromatherapy blends made for diffusers, perfumes, body care products and more.
 The signature smell is also said to support positivity and offer comfort due to its “grounding” qualities.

-Research shows that allspice may be able to help treat menopause symptoms due to the way it “acts as partial agonist/antagonists by enhancing estradiol-stimulated pS2 mRNA expression but reducing progesterone and PTGES mRNA expression with E2.”
+Research has shown that allspice may be able to help treat menopause symptoms due to the way it “acts as partial agonist/antagonists by enhancing estradiol-stimulated pS2 mRNA expression but reducing progesterone and PTGES mRNA expression with E2.”
 In fact, a study published in 2018 concluded, “Compounds from P. dioica have oestrogenic, anti-oestrogenic and cytotoxic effects that may explain the ethnomedical use of this plant.”

-5. Holds Cancer-Fighting Properties
+5. Holds cancer-fighting properties

 Meanwhile, an animal study revealed that allspice berries “demonstrate antitumor and chemo-preventive activity” against breast cancer in mice.